Translate

 MAGIC BREAKFAST

 Last year Magic Breakfast provided our children with free cereal and bagels to eat at home.
-This year we are continuing this support with bagels for breakfast in school.
+This year we are continuing this support with toast for breakfast in school.

 The National School Breakfast Programme has now announced the launch of its breakfast at home area on the Family Action website.
 The breakfast at home area shares with parents the benefits of eating a healthy breakfast, and the impact this can have on their child’s readiness to learn, health and wellbeing.
 It offers tools to support parents in providing a low cost, nutritious daily breakfast..